10 Best Places to See in Prague

 • Cost: Free to explore the area; fees for specific attractions

-• Features: Baroque architecture, home to many embassies, features beautiful gardens open in summer.
+• Features: Baroque architecture, home to many embassies, beautiful gardens open in summer.

 Popular excursions in Prague